 Workshops and individual meetings were held in July and August 2019 with leaders from the environmental community, education providers, researchers, Māori, the tourism industry and youth (12-24 year olds).
 These brought together diverse thinkers to contribute to redefining what could be in a new aquarium.
-Their ideas are feeding into the business case, which will be presented to central government for approval in late 2019.
+Their ideas fed into the business case, which was presented to central government in late 2019.

 We want to share with you a summary of the themes and ideas that came from the workshop participants.

 Conservation and environmental themes:

 It must be honest – about the state of the planet, habitats and ecosystems.

 It must truly represent the actual environmental needs of animals.

 There must be strong conservation action taken by aquarium staff onsite, the organisation as a whole, and our community (with aquarium support).